Infections

 Abbreviations

-AE, adverse event; BMI, body mass index; CI, confidence interval; COVID-19, coronavirus disease 2019; CTP, controlled treatment period; DMT, disease-modifying therapy; EDSS, Expanded Disability Status Scale; Ex, excluding; IFN β-1a, interferon beta-1a; IgG, immunoglobulin G; IgM, immunoglobulin M; LLN, lower limit of normal; MedDRA, Medical Dictionary for Regulatory Activities; OCR, ocrelizumab; OLE, open-label extension; PPMS, primary progressive MS; PY, patient-years; pwMS, people with MS; RCT, randomised controlled trial; RMS, relapsing MS; ROW, rest of world; SARS-COV-2, severe acute respiratory syndrome coronavirus 2; SI, serious infection; SOC, System Organ Class; UTI, urinary tract infection.
+AE, adverse event; BMI, body mass index; CI, confidence interval; COVID-19, coronavirus disease 2019; CTP, controlled treatment period; DMT, disease-modifying therapy; EDSS, Expanded Disability Status Scale; Ex, excluding; IFN β-1a, interferon beta-1a; IgG, immunoglobulin G; IgM, immunoglobulin M; LLN, lower limit of normal; MedDRA, Medical Dictionary for Regulatory Activities; OCR, ocrelizumab; OLE, open-label extension; PMS, progressive MS; PPMS, primary progressive MS; PY, patient-years; pwMS, people with MS; RMS, relapsing MS; ROW, rest of world; SI, serious infection; SOC, System Organ Class; USA, United States of America; UTI, urinary tract infection.

 Indications vary in different countries.
 The local prescribing information from your country is the primary source of information on the known and potential risks associated with ocrelizumab.